 This field specifies type of drive that corresponds to the drive installed in your system.
 If you select User, please specify the correct number of Cylinders, Heads, and Sectors.

 Options Description

-1 - 45 Specifies pre-defined disk drive type

 User Specifies disk drive type by user

-Auto BIOS automatically fills in the values for the cylinders, heads and sectors fields
+Auto () BIOS automatically fills in the values for the cylinders, heads and sectors fields

 None No disk drive attached